Parts of this post have been modified for use in the afterword of my latest book, Cold Spring Hallelujah, available from Homebound Publications.

 When self love comes calling?
 Answer, even if you don’t speak the same language.
 You’ll get to know who’s on the other end of the line eventually, and you may even invite them to stay awhile.

 to go it alone or give up entirely,

 we are in this together.

-Did you really think that fear, hate, and loathing
+Did you really think only fear and grief

 were truth?
 (They’re not.)

 As Omid Safi wrote, “Love will have the victory